Using the Web Service

 case it is possible to create zip or tar archives containing those files

-and POST the data as content type application/octet-stream
+and POST the data as content type application/octet-stream.

 Another (less good) alternative when the web service server is local is